 We may use tracking pixels on our website.
 Tracking pixels are also referred to as web beacons.
 Tracking pixels - also from third parties whose services we use - are small, typically invisible images that are automatically retrieved when visiting our website.
 The same information as in server log files can be captured with tracking pixels.

-We are present on social media platforms and other online platforms to communicate with interested parties and to inform about our activities and operations.
+We are present on social media platforms and other online platforms to communicate with interested individuals and inform them about our activities and operations.
 In connection with such platforms, personal data may also be processed outside of Switzerland and the European Economic Area (EEA).

 We use services from specialized third parties to be able to carry out our activities and operations on a permanent, user-friendly, safe, and reliable basis.
 With such services, we can, for example, embed functions and content into our website.
 For such embedding, the used services capture at least temporarily the Internet Protocol (IP) addresses of users for technical reasons.